 The Freethought Society — West Chester, PA

-Margaret Downey has been a plaintiff in federal lawsuit to remove a Ten Commandments plaque from the facade of the Chester County Courthouse (Pennsylvania) and has organized discrimination complaints against the Boy Scouts of America since 1991.
+Downey has been a plaintiff in federal lawsuit to remove a Ten Commandments plaque from the facade of the Chester County Courthouse (Pennsylvania) and has organized discrimination complaints against the Boy Scouts of America since 1991.

 Margaret was certified by CFI as a Secular Officiant in 2001.
 Since that time she has operated Secular Celebrations (a secular officiant business designed to serve the life celebration needs of the nontheist community).

-Margaret is also available to help host a Friggatriskaidekaphobia Treatment Center on any given Friday the 13th.
+Downey is also available to help host a Friggatriskaidekaphobia Treatment Center on any given Friday the 13th.
 Dressed in character as a Friggatriskaidekaphobia Treatment Nurse, she will help cure superstitions with her team of volunteers.
 The Treatment Center is comprised of an interactive museum, games, music and souvenirs.
 For more information on this educational service visit the website.